Neighborhood Communications Guide

 IMPORTANT NOTE: Local communications networks are NOT A REPLACEMENT for official emergency communications and alerts.
 EVERYONE should be signed up MendoAlert (Everbridge) and NIXLE regardless of what other systems you may be part of.
-An easy way to do this is to go to the Mendocino Sheriff’s home page, www.mendocinosheriff.com/ and scroll down to find the link under “Alerts”.
-Being subscribed to NIXLE is also critical.
-Cell-phone users can register for NIXLE notifications affecting their own area by simply texting their zip code to 888777.
+Visit this blog post to learn how to sign up.

 Introduction to Neighborhood Emergency Communication Systems

-Manual phone trees can also be unreliable, since they depend on key people (or everyone) in the communication chain being available, in the right place at the right time, and relaying the message correctly.
-Fortunately, there are a number of automated versions of a phone tree that can get the job done more quickly and reliably.
+However, manual phone trees can be unreliable, since they depend on key people in the communication chain being available and relaying the message correctly.
+Fortunately, there are many automated versions of a phone tree that can get the job done more quickly and reliably.

 Having a local emergency notification network as a feature of your NFSC can not only be a huge benefit in an emergency, it can also be a significant member recruiting tool for your neighborhood or area group.
 When danger is nearby, people like to be informed.
 You may discover that many of your neighbors will sign on to your NFSC just to be included in the emergency communication chain.

 Automated messaging systems such as DialMyCalls or One Call Now can dial out a message (and redial if there is no response, a busy signal or a message machine answers), and send texts and email your contact list.
-They do as good a job as possible of getting a message out and keeping it consistent.
 As of this writing, DialMyCalls provides a low cost per message rate that may be efficient for groups that send out fewer messages.
 One Call Now has a flat rate program that can be thrifty for groups that plan to use their system frequently.
 Other providers such as the Telegram Application, Call-Em-All and Text-Em-All (and likely others) provide similar services.

 Running these systems efficiently takes some level of local organization.
 This includes designating

-1. who has the authority to send messages,
+- Who has the authority to send messages;

-3. assigning someone to track unsuccessful contacts and decide whether a neighbor should be called to knock on the door, and
+- Someone responsible for tracking unsuccessful contacts and decide whether a neighbor should be called to knock on the door;

-There are also a number of other technologies that may be a better fit for different circumstances – such as areas with limited or no cell or internet service, or back-up options in case local cell towers become inoperable in an emergency.
+There are also several other technologies that may be a better fit for different circumstances, such as areas with limited or no cell or internet service, or as a back-up option in case local cell towers become inoperable in an emergency.
 Those technologies include local radio communication, walkie talkies, or siren systems.

 As noted above, there are a number of automated phone tree service options.
 For the most part they offer similar services.
 However, they can vary significantly in terms of pricing plans.
 As of this writing, Ridgewood FSC uses One Call Now, which offers a flat rate that may be the best deal if your group plans to use the service regularly.